bastl-instruments/kastle2/README.md

 Power consumption is approximately 100-150 mA, allowing for up to 15-18 hours of use on 3xAA batteries.

-## Citadel

-[Bastl Instruments Citadel](https://github.com/bastl-instruments/citadel) is a Eurorack adaptation of the Kastle 2 family.
-It's directly compatible with the Kastle 2 firmwares, there are no extra Citadel builds.
-The firmware itself detects the variant it's running on (based on the MIDI pull-up resistor on RX line) and adjusts necessary parameters.

 ## Open Source Firmwares